csmberkeley/csm_web/README.md

 Run `python csm_web/manage.py createtestdata` to generate some test data.

+*If you are working on the frontend*:

-*If you make any frontend changes*: run `npm run dev` to rebuild the frontend JS bundle (this has to be done manually at the moment).
+Run `npm run watch`, which will automatically rebuild the JS bundle if any changes to the frontend JS are detected

+(Alternatively you can run `npm run dev` manually each time you make changes to the frontend)

 ## Troubleshooting
 * OSX: error on running `pip`